mvaganov/ttrpg/spells.md

 **Spell Resistance** yes

 ### Description
 Similar to a Blade Barrier spell, any Ethereal/Shadow/Astral creature passing through the Violent Interdiction Field takes 1d6 points of damage per caster level (maximum 15d6), with a Reflex save for half damage.
 Teleporting creatures who make their Reflex save can choose to halt their teleportation at the Violent Interdiction Field instead of passing through it for half damage.
-Can be made permanent as Violent Interdiction, at a cost of 7,000gp.
+Violent Interdiction can be made permanent at a cost of 7,000gp.

 ---
 ## Tenacious Enigma